 The 14-19 Strategy sets out detailed plans including actions and targets to improve this outcome.
-Key overarching actions are to
+Key overarching actions are to:

-- 1 Ensure that all key stakeholders are engaged in the development of a robust and deliverable action plan and that they are committed to timely delivery. - 2 Support young people to maintain their engagement and support staff working with them to understand issues and respond effectively. - 3 Enable young people to have good information, advice and guidance and support at transition.
-Partners will have a collective responsibility for ensuring young people are appropriately placed. - 4 Ensure that learning providers offer an appropriate curriculum for all young people. - 5 Increase the number of supported apprenticeships across partners. - 6 Improve performance management framework in relation to NEET.
+• Ensure all key stakeholders are engaged in the development of a robust and deliverable action plan and that they are committed to timely delivery

+- Support young people to maintain their engagement and support staff working with them to understand issues and respond effectively - Enable young people to have good information advice and guidance and support at transition - Place a collective responsibility for ensuring young people are appropriately placed on all partners - Ensure learning providers offer an appropriate curriculum for all young people - Increase the number of supported apprenticeships across partners - Improve performance management framework in relation to NEET

-• Following a Turning the Curve exercise that took place in September 2009, a refreshed action plan has been prepared and is being actioned by the NEET subgroup.
+Following a Turning the Curve exercise that took place in September 2009, a refreshed action plan has been prepared and is being actioned by the NEET subgroup.